 There is no denying that the first shower of the monsoon after hot days of summer rejuvenates our ‘ole dull lives.
 However, monsoon does not just bring a pleasant breeze, it also results in an increase in dampness and fall in the temperature, often bringing multiple risks associated with breathing issues.
-Those with asthma and other breathing related allergies, therefore, have to be a little cautious when enjoying the season.
+Those with asthma and other breathing-related allergies, therefore, have to be a little cautious when enjoying the season.
 However, don’t fret!
 To keep your asthma issues at bay, we present some precautionary measures that you can easily incorporate during your monsoon days so that you can enjoy the showers like the rest of us.

-Take Care of those Dampen Walls.
+Take Care of those Dampen Walls

 During rainy days, a majority of us complain about the dampness in the walls.
 Therefore, it is crucial that you prevent your walls from getting dampened as moist walls could worsen your asthma symptoms.
 Moreover, they could also lead to other respiratory issues.
-If possible, get a damp-proof work done.
-Likewise, you could also mold off the walls with anti-moisture or anti-molds bleach.
+If possible, get damp-proof work done.
+Likewise, you could also mould off the walls with anti-moisture or anti-mould bleach.
 Additionally, if you could afford to invest in a good dehumidifier or air purifier to control the atmosphere within the house, that will be helpful.

 Keep the Doors and Windows Closed

 Rainy days are the breeding times for various health issues.
-So, it is always in your safety to keep the doors and windows of your house closed, especially in those places where water is heavily involved such as kitchen, wash area or bathrooms.
+So, it is always in your safety to keep the doors and windows of your house closed, especially in those places where water is heavily involved such as the kitchen, wash area or bathrooms.
 Doing so will help reduce the circulation of moisture in the atmosphere.
-Moreover, a proper cross-ventilation also helps.
+Moreover, proper cross-ventilation also helps.
 This means the more the sunlight enters your house (even for a shorter time), the better it helps in keeping the unneeded moisture away.
-You could also use blinders instead of curtains to ensure limited entry of dust inside your house.
+You could also use blinders instead of curtains to ensure the limited entry of dust inside your house.
 If possible, try to stay home as much as you can or wear a dust mask while going outside.

 Avoid Indoor Plants for a While